Break down barriers between departments.

 - Identify the Development Value Streams that build the solutions

-- Add the people needed to build the full business solution
+- Add the people needed to make the whole business solution

 - Realize development value streams into ARTs